For general guild information, please read this.

 1. If your application is accepted, your permissions will be updated allowing you to signup for scheduled raids.

-As an app, we will be assessing your punctuality, performance, situational awareness, raid contribution, and ability to listen, follow, and contribute to vent discussions.
+As an app, we will be assessing your punctuality, performance, situation awareness, raid contribution, and ability to listen, follow, and contribute to vent discussions.
 If we are happy with our first look, you will be encouraged to continue signing up for scheduled raids.
 This process will typically last 3-4 weeks.
 Apps have the lowest priority over loot.

 2. If we are happy with your overall performance and feel that you will make a good addition to the 10-man, you will then be invited to join us as a recruit.